MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

 **Windows subscriptions and licenses**:

-Your organization must have one of the following subscriptions that include a license for Windows Update for Business deployment service:
+Your organization must have one of the following subscriptions that include a license for Windows Autopatch:

 - Windows 10/11 Enterprise E3 or E5 (included in Microsoft 365 F3, E3, or E5)
 - Windows 10/11 Education A3 or A5 (included in Microsoft 365 A3 or A5)